readthedocs/ethicalads.io/content/posts/2023-data-privacy-week.md

 so you can support your favorite creators.
-The creators of AdBlockPlus have gone on to form the [Acceptable Ads Committee](https://acceptableads.com/about/) who's [Acceptable Ads Standard](https://acceptableads.com/standard/) we follow as EthicalAds believes in their mission of creating a sustainable and fair compromise between user preference and creator monetization.
+The creators of AdBlockPlus have gone on to form the [Acceptable Ads Committee](https://acceptableads.com/about/) who's [Acceptable Ads Standard](https://acceptableads.com/standard/) we follow as EthicalAds believes in their mission of creating a sustainable compromise between user preference and creator monetization.

 However, by default AdBlockPlus permits "Acceptable Ads" that [use third-party tracking](https://help.getadblock.com/support/solutions/articles/6000224547-about-acceptable-ads-and-third-party-tracking/).
 The standard for an unacceptable ad is largely focused on how annoying an ad is to the user experience